How to Stop Swallowing Air and Prevent Aerophagia

 Simply becoming conscious of slowing down and giving myself more time in the morning, led to a big change in how relaxed and calm I was for the entire day.
 The tone you set at the start of the day often stays with you for the rest of it.

 I’ve found Qigong breathing exercises first thing to be an incredibly beneficial way to start the morning.
 Whatever you find works best for you, I’d suggest giving yourself the time to start the day in a relaxed way is really important.

-This can be an important first step, but ultimately, learning to breathe properly with a method like Buteyko breathing and using the associated Frolov breathing device, or learning Pranayama yoga, would give a person the best chance to improve their breathing and enjoy the calm, stable energy and good health that comes with it.
+This can be an important first step.
+Learning to breathe properly though, with a method like Buteyko, would give a person the best chance to improve their breathing, stop swallowing air, prevent aerophagia and enjoying the calm, stable energy that comes with doing so.